 This sudden spike in demand meant practices needed to quickly adapt to new workflows, technology, and training.
 However, this is leading many to question whether these swiftly developed telehealth programs will be sustainable in the years to come.

-Virtual care is here to stay, so it’s important for healthcare practices to ensure their current telehealth programs can scale and adapt to the rapidly changing healthcare landscape.
+Virtual care is here to stay, so it’s important that healthcare practices are evaluating telehealth programs to ensure they can scale and adapt to the rapidly changing healthcare landscape.

-Choosing the right technology and solution for your practice’s telehealth program requires a lot of research, evaluation and training.
-When the pandemic hit, many health care providers didn’t have the luxury of time to do all of this work.
-Becker’s Healthcare noted that while it usually takes months or years to deploy a customized telehealth platform, organizations needed to pivot their strategy to virtual care in mere weeks.
+Choosing the right technology and solution for your practice’s telehealth program requires a lot of research, evaluation, and training.
+When the pandemic hit, many health care providers didn’t have the luxury of time to do all this work.
+Becker’s ASC Review noted that while it usually takes months or years to deploy a customized telehealth platform, organizations needed to pivot their strategies to virtual care in mere weeks.

 If your practice had to adapt to telehealth fast during the pandemic, it’s time to reevaluate your system to ensure it’s integrated and comprehensive.

-A sustainable and scalable virtual care model must incorporate video conferencing simultaneous to integrated medical devices and documentation that can be saved into a practice’s EMR.
-These tools not only help physicians perform more care functions from a distance, but they can easily be scaled up (or down) as the business needs of the practice change.
+A sustainable and scalable virtual care model must incorporate videoconferencing simultaneously with integrated medical devices and documentation that can be saved into a practice’s EMR.
+These tools not only help physicians perform more care functions from a distance, but also they can easily be scaled up (or down) as the business needs of the practice change.

 Creating a telehealth program for tomorrow, today